 What do we do?

-Any concerns will be logged with our designated safeguarding lead (Mrs Susan Thrower) or deputy safeguarding lead (Ms Catherine Stephens).
+Any concerns will be logged with our Designated Safeguarding Lead (Mrs Sue Thrower) or Deputy Safeguarding Lead (Ms Catherine Stephens or Mrs Helen Adams).

 At Truro Nursery School we have undertaken staff training on the Prevent Strategy.